Skip to content

 const result = await response.json();

-const resume = JSON.parse(result.output[0].content[0].text);
+const resume = JSON.parse(result.response[0].text);

 // Model adapts structure to resume content: